zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-update.md

 ---
-Title: Bulk Update in EF Core | Optimize the way you update your entities
+Title: Bulk Update in EF Core with Entity Framework Extensions
-MetaDescription: The BulkUpdate method is the most flexible way to update your entities in EF Core.
+MetaDescription: The BulkUpdate method from Entity Framework Extensions is the most flexible way to update your entities in EF Core.
 It allows you to customize how your entities will be updated, such as by specifying a custom key, updating only a few properties, and much more. - try it now.
-LastMod: 2025-07-28
+LastMod: 2025-08-03
 ---

-# Bulk Update /n Easily customize and optimize your entity updates in EF Core now
+# Bulk Update with Entity Framework Extensions /n Easily customize and optimize your entity updates in EF Core now

-The `BulkUpdate` method is the most flexible way to update your entities in EF Core.
+The `BulkUpdate` method from Entity Framework Extensions is the most flexible way to update your entities in EF Core.
 It allows you to customize how your entities will be updated, such as by specifying a custom key, updating only a few properties, and much more.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore